Niji no Silkroad: Music

 The game's music was composed by famed Japanese composer Asei Kobayashi.
 The music mostly consists of middle-eastern themes (using the Hungarian minor scale).
 The music was arranged for the Famicom by Ryoko Kihara, and was directed by Shigeo Kihara of Astro Music.
 The two had previously worked on the Famicom title Momotarō Densetsu.
 While the sound was outsourced, the sound driver and effects were done by the developer, Advance Communication Company.

 A soundtrack CD for the game was released titled "Rainbow Silk Road Image Album WINDY ROAD."
 It contains the in-game music, with the addition of a few arrangements.

+Release and reception

+Niji no Silkroad was released for the Family Computer in Japan on February 22, 1991.